flynnbr11/QMLA/docs/rst_tutorial.rst

 all installed before proceeding.

-When all of the requirements are installed, test that the framework runs. :term:‘QMLA‘ uses databases to store intermittent data: we must manually initialise the database.
+When all of the requirements are installed, test that the framework runs. :term:`QMLA` uses databases to store intermittent data: we must manually initialise the database.
 Run the following (note: here we list , but this must be corrected to reflect the version installed on the user’s machine in the above setup section):